Metformin hourly plasma concentration

 When interpreting Metformin concentration levels in the plasma, it is important to consider the therapeutic range for effective treatment.
 Concentrations below the therapeutic range may indicate suboptimal dosing, while concentrations above the therapeutic range can lead to potential side effects or toxicity.

-See also Does metformin effects mood
+See also Does metformin cause bad gas

 Monitoring Metformin concentration levels can help healthcare providers adjust the dosage to achieve the optimal therapeutic effect while minimizing adverse effects.
 Factors such as renal function, liver function, age, and body weight can influence Metformin concentrations in the plasma.